eficode-academy/github-actions-katas/labs/setup.md

 - Click on the `Actions` tab and click `New workflow`

-- Select the `hello-world` template
+- Click on the "setup the workflow yourself" link

 ![hello-world](../img/hello-world.png)